-As a general rule of thumb, the Theatre and Dance Department recommends the following for students who wish to study off campus.
+As a general rule of thumb, the Theater and Dance Department recommends the following for students who wish to study off campus.

 - Students are encouraged to study off-campus in either fall or spring.
 We recommend that students meet with their theatre major adviser when planning for off-campus studies and keep in mind when courses are offered here at Whitman.
 Be aware of the choices you are making fulfilling the requirements of the major.

-Which requirements can Theatre and Dance majors fulfill while off campus?
+Which requirements can Theater and Dance majors fulfill while off campus?